Test properties of some Cohen-Macaulay modules and criteria for local rings via finite vanishing of Ext or Tor: Introduction

 \section{Introduction}

 Throughout this article, let $(R,\fm,k)$ be a (commutative) Noetherian local ring, and all $R$-modules are assumed to be finitely generated.

 Test modules for detecting finite projective or injective dimension via eventual or single vanishing of Ext or Tor has appeared in the literature in various incarnations.
 Perhaps, the earliest such examples can be traced back to \cite{Ra71} and \cite{Jo85}, while more recent appearances can be found in \cite{CDT14}, \cite{ZCGS18}, \cite{KV21} and many other papers.
 One aim of our paper is to study such test behaviour, in the sense of finitely many vanishing of Ext or Tor, of CM (Cohen-Macaulay) modules whose multiplicity and number of generators (resp., type) are related by certain inequalities.
-Some of these inequalities, which generalize the defining equality of Ulrich modules (for which test properties were shown in \cite[Sec.~3]{GP19} and \cite[Sec.~2]{DG23}), define $c$-Ulrich modules (in the sense of \cite{CCLTY}) where $c<2$.
-We leverage these test properties, along with results from our previous work \cite{DGS}, to characterize various kinds of local rings.
-In particular, we are able to characterize hypersurface rings of multiplicity at most $2$ via finite vanishing of Ext or Tor using such CM modules.
+A large class of CM modules satisfy these inequalities.
+In particular, this class contains all Ulrich modules; cf.~\Cref{defn:Ulrich-mod} and \cite[Thm.~4.5 and Rmk.~4.8]{DGS}.
+As consequences of these test properties, we are able to characterize `regular rings (of dimension at least two)' and `hypersurface rings of multiplicity at most two' via finite vanishing of Ext or Tor using such CM modules.
+Moreover, we deduce from these test properties that the (Generalized) Auslander-Reiten Conjecture holds true for every CM module of minimal multiplicity.

 Most of our results on test properties of modules are recorded in Theorems \ref{thm-A} and \ref{thm-B}.
+For the notations, which are used in these theorems, we refer the reader to the first paragraph of Section~\ref{sec:preliminaries}.
+Moreover, we fix the following notations for use in Theorems~\ref{thm-A}, \ref{thm-B} and \ref{thm-C}.